 CONNECTION: Connect the Black/Yellow wire to the vehicle's tach wire, which is typically found in the engine compartment, although in some cases it may also be located inside the vehicle.
 Caution!
 Route this wire carefully to prevent its possible shorting to ground.
+To use a unit must "learn" the vehicle's tach signal (below).

-To use a multimeter to verify the correct tach wire, set it for AC Volts scale.
+"tachless" to "tach wire".
+After connection of the Black/Yellow wire, the multimeter to verify the correct tach wire, set it for AC Volts scale.
 The correct wire will read 1 to 6 volts AC with the engine idling, and the reading will increase when engine speed (RPM) increases.

-TACH LEARNING PROCEDURE: As mentioned, the tach wire method is typically more accurate in monitoring the engine status, and a special "learning procedure" programs the tach signal to the 850i3's microprocessor.
+TACH LEARNING PROCEDURE: As mentioned, the tach wire method is typically more accurate in monitoring the engine status, and a special "learning procedure" programs the tach signal to the 850i4's microprocessor.
 The tach learning procedure should be performed after the installation has been completed, but before activating the remote start feature.
 To perform the procedure:

-- 1) Turn the ignition switch "on", then "off". - 2) Within 5 seconds, press the brake pedal 5 times. - 3) Use the key to start the engine; the siren will chirp to indicate the unit is in tach learning mode. - 4) When the Status Light light turns Green the tach signal is learned.
+- Step 1 Turn the ignition switch "on", then "off". - Step 2 Within 5 seconds, press the brake pedal 5 times. - Step 3 Use the key to start the engine; the siren will chirp to indicate the unit is in tach learning mode. - Step 4 When the Status Light turns Green the tach signal is learned.
 Turning the ignition "off" or pressing the brake removes the unit from tach learning mode.

-Yellow/Red Wire - (Factory Disarm Output): The Yellow/Red wire produces a Negative pulse output whenever the system is disarmed or remotely starts the engine.
+Yellow/Green Wire - (Factory Disarm Output): The

+Yellow/Green wire produces a Negative pulse output whenever the system is disarmed or remotely starts the engine.
 This output may be used to disarm a factory-installed alarm, if the vehicle is so equipped.

-CONNECTION: Connect the Yellow/Red wire to the vehicle's factory disarm wire.
+CONNECTION: Connect the Yellow/Green wire to the vehicle's factory disarm wire.
 This wire will show Negative polarity when a key is held in the "unlock" position in the door key cylinder.
 This wire can usually be located in either kick panel, in the wiring harness from the door, as it is routed between the door key cylinder and the factory alarm.